Stuartlab-UCSC/hexmap-view/www/public/help/_sources/statsNsort.rst.txt

 TP53 mutations will sort all attributes in the "Select Attributes" drop down relative to each attribute's association with the TP53 mutations attribute.
-A use case displaying this functionality can be seen at `What is the top differentiating attribute for squamous-like bladder cancer? <https://tumormap.ucsc.edu/useCases/u5/UseCase5.html>`_
-See the `Technical Overview`_ below for details on ranking metrics.
+A use case displaying this functionality can be seen at :doc:`What is the top differentiating attribute for squamous-like bladder cancer? </case5topDiff>` See the `Technical Overview`_ below for details on ranking metrics.

 **Differential Attributes** :